Poetry (album)

-Poetry is a duo album by saxophonist Stan Getz and Albert Dailey which was recorded in 1983 and released on the Elektra/Musician label.
+Poetry is a duo album by saxophonist Stan Getz and pianist Albert Dailey, which was recorded in 1983 and released on the Elektra/Musician label.
 It was reissued on CD on the Blue Note label in 2001.

 Reception

-The Allmusic review by Scott Yanow stated: "This duet session is as much pianist Albert Dailey's date as Stan Getz's.
-Getz lets Dailey, who died a little over a year later, dominate the music and the lyrical pianist comes up with some fresh ideas during the standards set".
+The AllMusic review by Scott Yanow stated: "This duet session is as much pianist Albert Dailey's date as Stan Getz's.
+Getz lets Dailey, who died a little over a year later, dominate the music and the lyrical pianist comes up with some fresh ideas during the standards set."